luna/luna-book/types.md

 ![](colorful_graph.png)

-Colors are a great indication for some values being of different or same type, but it's not enough.
+Colors are a great indication for some values being of different or same types, but it's not enough.
 Just imagine referring to them like "the text `"hello world!"` has type `magenta`".
 That's why the colors serve only as visual aids,   but the real types have a text representation.
 If you hover above a node, the real types are revealed.
 Each of the node inputs and outputs displays its corresponding type.

 ![](graph_with_types.png)